wso2/docs-mi/en/docs/learn/vscode-plugin-samples/students-data-service.md

     GRANT ALL PRIVILEGES ON school_db.* TO 'user'@'localhost';
     ```

-2. Create table and insert some records.
+2. Create a table and insert some records.

     ```bash
     CREATE TABLE `students` (